sashasabater/restaurant-reviews/README.md

 I decided to consolidate my classes to three: 1 = Bad Review, 2 = Neutral, 3 = Good Review.
 I grouped together 1-2 stars to class 1, 3 stars to class 2, and 4-5 stars to class 3.
 Still; there is a class imbalance, but that can be addressed when modeling.

-Next I developed a class to handle both cleaning (removing stopwords and/or non-alphabetic characters) and vectorizing the 'text' column of the dataframe.
+Next I defined a (Pythonic) class to handle both cleaning (removing stopwords and/or non-alphabetic characters) and vectorizing the 'text' column of the dataframe.
 This class is defined in 'text_pipeline.py' and can be found in the src folder of this repo.

 ## Modeling and Results
-Placeholder description of modeling process.
-Started with baseline by predicting the mode for each entry.
+I began with a baseline of random choice(if each class had equal probability of being predicted).
+Then, since I had such a class imbalance:

 Logistic Regression, then Random Forest, etc.
 (Show table of Precision/Recall/Accuracy for all models)

 ## Next Steps / Future Discussion